RabihB/ML/README.md

 Pandas, numpy, scilearn-kit

-This is a machine learning excercice using linear regression
+This is a machine learning excercice using various basic statistical models, preprocessing tools and metrics.